-The Academic Standards Officer, or a nominee, will act as Secretary to the Panel and proceedings may also be recorded, either electronically or by a minute taker, by mutual agreement.
+The Academic Standards Officer (or nominee) will act as Secretary to the Panel and proceedings may also be recorded, either electronically or by a minute taker, by mutual agreement.
 The Panel will not meet unless all members and the Secretary are present.
-The Academic Standards Officer will endeavour to secure an adequate gender balance in the Panel.
+The Academic Standards Officer (or nominee) will endeavour to ensure that the Panel includes at least one male and one female member.

-- 10. The complainant shall be informed of the date of the meeting of the Panel and the venue, which will normally be a formal meeting room on the University campus, not less than ten working days in advance; this deadline can only be reduced with the complainant's written consent.
-They will be invited to appear in person but, in exceptional circumstances, the Panel may also hear a case, at the discretion of the Chair advised by the Academic Standards Officer, in their absence.
-A Panel can be scheduled at any time in the calendar year; however, reasonable steps will be taken to schedule it at a point in the year when the student would normally be present in the University. - 11.
-The student may be accompanied by a 'friend', to provide support and speak only when instructed to do so by the student.
-The name and status of any such 'friend', who cannot be an employee of the University, must normally be notified to the Academic Standards Officer no less than five working days in advance of the hearing.
+- 10. The complainant shall be informed of the date of the meeting of the Panel and the venue, which will normally be a formal meeting room on the University campus, not less than ten working days in advance.
+This deadline can only be reduced with the complainant's written consent.
+Advice will also be provided to the complainant with regard to the timeframe for the meeting and the opportunities available for them to present their case. - 11.
+The complainant will be invited to appear in person but, in exceptional circumstances, the Panel may also hear a case, at the discretion of the Chair advised by the Academic Standards Officer (or nominee), in their absence.
+A Panel can be scheduled at any time in the calendar year, however reasonable steps will be taken to schedule it at a point in the year when the student would normally be present in the University. - 12.
+The student may be accompanied by a 'friend', who is permitted to attend to provide advice and support to the student and can be heard only with the agreement of both the student and the Chair.
+The name and status of any such 'friend' must normally be notified to the Academic Standards Officer (or nominee) no less than five working days in advance of the hearing.
 The University must grant its consent beforehand for the 'friend' to attend the meeting.

-The student may also choose to call witnesses in his or her defence. - 12.
-The Academic Standards Officer shall normally circulate the list of witnesses to be called, and all relevant documentation, to all parties not less than five working days before the meeting.
-Where this is not possible, the Academic Standards Officer will advise the complainant who will have the right to request a postponement.
-Complainants have the right to call witnesses on the same basis as the University; any such witnesses should also be notified to the Academic Standards Officer not less than five working days before the meeting. - 13.
+- 13. The Academic Standards Officer (or nominee) shall normally circulate the list of witnesses to be called, and all relevant documentation, to all parties not less than five working days before the meeting.
+Where this is not possible, the Academic Standards Officer (or nominee) will advise the complainant who will have the right to request a postponement.
+Complainants may submit additional information in support of their complaint, although if this is circulated less than five working days before the meeting its inclusion will be at the discretion of the Panel Chair. - 14.
+Complainants have the right to call witnesses on the same basis as the University.
+Any such witnesses should also be notified to the Academic Standards Officer (or nominee) not less than five working days before the meeting. - 15.
 The meeting will commence with private discussions within the Panel to clarify matters of process.
-The complainant will then be called to appear, along with any member of the University they have nominated, followed by the members of University staff involved in the complaint.
+The complainant will then be called to appear, along with any 'friend' that they have nominated, followed by the members of University staff involved in the complaint.
 The complainant and the members of University staff will then be invited to make a statement to the Panel, after which the Panel will interview all parties in order to obtain the information it requires to reach an informed decision.
 This may involve discussion between the complainant and the members of University staff, which must be conducted through the Chair of the Panel.
 The complainant will then be invited to make a final statement to the Panel, in the absence of the members of University staff, after which the Panel shall consider its decision in private.
 In exceptional circumstances, the Panel might reserve its decision, pending the outcome of additional investigations and appropriate correspondence.